Guide to the website of the Faculty of Communication, Culture and Society

-This guide is particularly aimed at the Faculty of Communication Sciences community, but other users may also find it helpful.
+This guide is particularly aimed at the Faculty of Communication, Culture and Society community, but other users may also find it helpful.

-How is the Faculty of Communication Sciences website structured?
+How is the Faculty of Communication, Culture and Society website structured?

-The Faculty of Communication Sciences website is organized into five main sections which you can reach and surf using the main menu:
+The Faculty of Communication, Culture and Society website is organized into five main sections which you can reach and surf using the main menu:

 - About.
 This section contains general information on who the Faculty is (portrait, key figures, history, mission), the Faculty’s organizational structure, its people, its partnerships, and on how to work with the Faculty.